ISISNeutronMuon/quickBayes/docs/source/theory.rst

 Lets consider the best case scenario of :math:`\mathrm{det}(H) = 1`, which corresponds to a perfectly behaved model.
 Then the contribution to :math:numref:`logs` is zero.
 If :math:`\mathrm{det}(H) < 1` then at least one of the eigenvalues is very small and is an indication of the model being overparameterised.
-This invalidates the assumption of being at a local minima, and is quickBayes will automatically add an additional penality if this occurs.
+This invalidates the assumption of being at a local minima, and quickBayes will automatically add an additional penality if this occurs.
 As :math:`\mathrm{det}(H)` gets larger the less likely the model is to be correct.
 The final term is a penality for having a poor fit, as the quality of the fit decreases so does the likelihood of the model.